Who are we?

 In Valencia, where he lives, he has worked on the launch of open initiatives such as Devscola or the slack group ValenciaDevs, he collaborates with communities such as Valencia.rb or Valencia Startups and actively participates in the VLC TechHub.

 Marketing and donor management

 Diego has over 10 years of experience in marketing consultancy, advertising and communications, as well as the development of numerous projects in sectors such as education, tourism, technology, arts or culture.
 A graduate of Advertising and Public Relations, he also has a Diploma in Philosophy from the University of Navarra.
 He went on to study a postgraduate course in Marketing at ESIC.

 María is a journalist specialized in investigation, data and visualization with a Masters from El Mundo newspaper and the Universidad Rey Juan Carlos.
-She is completing her apprenticeship at Civio as part of her course.
 She previously worked in communications for companies such as Ferrovial Servicios - Internacional, and Bosch, as well as completing an internship at the Office of International relations at the Universidad Carlos III de Madrid.
 She graduated from Journalism from the same university, with an Erasmus grant for Lancashire Central University (Preston, UK) and has an international scholarship at the University of New South Wales (Sydney, Australia).

 Collaborator on España en llamas